Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Conclusion

 \section{Conclusion}

 In this paper, we proposed the statistical learning-based ML detection method for uplink massive MIMO communication systems with one-bit ADCs.
 Since the performance of learning-based one-bit detection approaches can be severely degraded when the number of training samples is insufficient, the proposed method handled such challenges by injecting dithering noise to facilitate the acquisition of statistical patterns.
 Without requiring explicit channel knowledge, the dither-and-learning method performed one-bit ML detection through learning likelihood functions at each antenna.
 The proposed method was more robust to the number of training symbols because the adaptive randomness triggers moderate fluctuation in the change of signs of the training sequence, thereby successfully extracting the statistical pattern of one-bit quantized signals.
-We further adapted dithering power to fit the AP into the appropriate SNR region in accordance with observations.
-In addition, deep neural network-based SNR estimation for denoising and extension to channel-coded systems were also proposed for more practical scenarios.
+We further adapted dithering power to fit the BS into the appropriate SNR region in accordance with observations.
+In addition, DNN-based SNR estimation process for denoising and extension to channel-coded systems were also proposed for more practical scenarios.
 Simulation results validated the detection performance of the proposed method in terms of the training amount, SER, and FER.
-Therefore, the proposed method can be a potential low-power and low-complexity multiuser communication solution for 6G applications such as IoT.
+Therefore, the proposed method can be a potential low-power and low-complexity solution for 6G applications.

+\begin{IEEEbiography} [{ }] {Yunseong Cho} (Member, IEEE) received his B.S. degree in electrical and computer engineering from Ajou University, South Korea in 2018.
+He received his M.S. and Ph.D. degrees in electrical and computer engineering from The University of Texas at Austin in 2020 and 2023, respectively.
+Since 2023, he has been affiliated with Samsung Research America, Plano, TX, USA, as a senior research engineer working on the developemnt of enhanced signal processing and MIMO systems to unlock Beyond 5G and 6G wireless systems.
+His research primarily focuses on massive MIMO, low-resolution systems, joint transmission, user scheduling, and machine learning for communication systems. \end{IEEEbiography}